cda-tum/mmft-simulator/README.md

 ## System Requirements

-The implementation should be compatible with any current C++ compiler supporting C++17 and a minimum CMake version 3.21.
+The implementation is compatible with GCC version 13.3 or newer and a minimum CMake version 3.31.6.
 The python package requires Python version 3.8 or newer.
 The package is currently tested for Linux distributions and MacOS.

 ## Usage